paolodalberto/QC/Code/Circuit/README.md

     * A layer is a vector of Gates

 In practice, the idea is to have a circuit in the host and in the GPU.
-The simulation takes an initial state and compute the final state.
+The simulation takes an initial state and computes the final state.
 This final state can be used to compute probability and thus the simulated runs.

-If the Input does not change the computation is completely deterministic unless we introduce randomness in the unitary matrix or its computation (we could extend the gate to a injecting error gate).
+If the Input does not change the computation is completely deterministic; unless, we introduce randomness in the unitary matrix or its computation (we could extend the gate to a injecting error gate).

 ** How to make it ?

-First some manual work and understanding.
+There are two source files: H.cpp  circuit.cpp and two include files: matrices.h and circuit.h
+We use two BLAS libraries : openblas (CPU) and rocblas (GPU)

-Either introduce the definition in the Make file or change it in the davidson.h file
+Either introduce the definition in the Make file or change it in the
+sources: single precision and double precision complex have to be used (we tested only double complex).

 ```c++
 /**